svelte-add/graphql-server/README.md

 # https://svelte.dev/blog/whats-the-deal-with-sveltekit#When_can_I_start_using_it
 ```

-Finally, run this command in your project directory to set up GraphQL:
+Once that is set up, run this command in your project directory to set up GraphQL:
 ```sh
 npx use-preset babichjacob/svelte-add-graphql --no-ssh
 ```